SylvainGuilbaud/IRIS_containers_prod/README.md

 ## How to run it

 ### IRIS License (iris.key)

-Before starting the containers, you need to first copy your own IRIS License into [./iris/iris.key](./iris/iris.key)
+*NB : Before starting the containers, you need to first copy your own IRIS License into [./iris/iris.key](./iris/iris.key)*

 * [start.sh](./start.sh) - spins up all containers via docker-compose and